 Physocarpus Diablo Ninebark Shrubs are a purple-leaved ninebark cultivar.
 It is an upright, deciduous North American Native shrub.

-The Diablo is an upright, spreading, somewhat coarse, deciduous shrub which is closely related to genus Spiraea.
+The Diablo is an upright, spreading, somewhat coarse, deciduous shrub that is closely related to the genus Spiraea.
 It typically grows 4-8' tall.
 Small pinkish-white, five-petaled flowers in dense, flat, rounded, 1-2" diameter.
 Flowers appear in late spring and give way to drooping clusters of reddish fruit.